 MCOs are required to track all grievances and appeals in their information systems; this includes data on clinical reviews, appeals, grievances and complaints and their outcomes.
-MCOs are responsible for reporting on grievances and appeals to a.
-Critical Event or Incident Reporting and Management Process.
-Indicate whether the state operates Critical Event or Incident Reporting and Management Process that enables the state to collect information on sentinel events occurring in the waiver program.
-Select one:
+MCOs are responsible for reporting on grievances and appeals to DHS.

-HHS.
 This includes maintenance and reporting to the State the MCO member grievance and appeals logs which includes the current status of all grievances and appeals and processing timelines.